gillus/gillus.github.io/about.markdown

 permalink: /about/
 ---

-**Luca** is the co-founder of **Clearbox AI**, a forward-thinking startup specializing in AI services with a particular focus on synthetic data generation.
-He holds a Ph.D. in Computational Mathematics from the Delft University of Technology, where he honed the analytical skills that now drive his innovative work.
+I am the co-founder of **Clearbox AI**, a company specializing in AI services with a particular focus on synthetic data generation.
+I hold a Ph.D. in Applied Sciences from the Delft University of Technology, where I honed the analytical skills that now drive my work.

-With over five years of experience as a research consultant and software development manager at a leading consultancy in the Netherlands, Luca has successfully served clients from around the globe.
-His expertise spans uncertainty quantification, generative artificial intelligence, and the validation of machine learning models, making him a trusted expert in leveraging AI to solve complex challenges.
+With over five years of experience as a research consultant and software development manager at a leading consultancy in the Netherlands, I successfully served clients from around the globe.
+My expertise spans uncertainty quantification, generative artificial intelligence, and the validation of machine learning models, making me a trusted expert in leveraging AI to solve complex challenges.

-Passionate about the transformative power of AI, Luca is dedicated to pushing the boundaries of technology to create practical solutions that empower businesses and shape the future of innovation.
+Passionate about the transformative power of AI, I am dedicated to pushing the boundaries of technology to create practical solutions that empower businesses and shape the future of innovation.